-From Edgartown to Up-Island: Take Route #6 from Church St. at 12 minutes past the hour to the Grange Hall in West Tisbury.
-If you would like to go to Aquinnah (Gay Head) for a view of the brightly colored Gay Head Cliffs and the historic Gay Head Lighthouse, stay on the bus.
-If you wish to go to Menemsha, disembark and walk next door to the West Tisbury Town Hall and catch a Route #4 to Menemsha at 40 minutes past the hour.
-Route #4 is a scenic drive to the quaint fishing village of Menemsha, which is also home to the Island’s Coast Guard Station.
+From Edgartown to Up-Island: ~Take Route #6 from Church St. at 12 minutes past the hour to the Grange Hall in West Tisbury. ~If you would like to go to Aquinnah (Gay Head) for a view of the brightly colored Gay Head Cliffs and the historic Gay Head Lighthouse, stay on the bus. ~If you wish to go to Menemsha, disembark and walk next door to the West Tisbury Town Hall and catch a Route #4 to Menemsha at 40 minutes past the hour.
+Route #4 is a scenic drive to the picturesque fishing village of Menemsha, which is also home to the Island’s Coast Guard Station.

 Aquinnah to Vineyard Haven:

-From Aquinnah, take #5 at 10 minutes past the hour to the West Tisbury Town Hall.
-Stay on this bus and it will become the #3 departing West Tisbury at 36 minutes past the hour for Vineyard Haven.
+From Aquinnah, take Route #5 at 10 minutes past the hour to the West Tisbury Town Hall. ~Stay on this bus and it will become the #3 departing West Tisbury at :36 minutes past the hour for Vineyard Haven.

 Menemsha to Vineyard Haven:

-From Menemsha, take #4 at one minute past the hour to the West Tisbury Business District.
-Transfer to #3 at 44 minutes past the hour and take a ride down State and Old County Roads to Vineyard Haven.
-While in Vineyard Haven check out Main Street’s shops and sites – don’t forget to visit the harbor, one of the Vineyard’s main ports of entry.
+From Menemsha, take Route #4 at one minute past the hour to the West Tisbury Business District. ~Transfer to #3 at 44 minutes past the hour and take a ride down State and Old County Roads to Vineyard Haven.
+While in Vineyard Haven check out Main Street’s shops and sites – don’t forget to visit the harbor, one of the Vineyard’s two main ports of entry.

-If you are departing from a ferry in Oak Bluffs, you will want to take #13 back there.
-Please be sure to check the schedule for exact times during your travel period.
+If you are departing from a ferry in Oak Bluffs, you will want to take #13 back there (every half hour on the :00 and :30 past the hour. ~Please be sure to check the schedule for exact times during your travel period.